AIEGIS Identity

 Three reasons: regulators are mandating it (EU AI Act Article 26, NIST AI RMF, GDPR Article 22), the humans running them need to be accountable, and future agent platforms will refuse the unidentified.

-When does EU AI Act Article 26 enforce?
+When does EU AI Act Article 26 apply?

 What is an agent passport?

-An Ed25519-signed credential binding an AI agent to a real human, on real hardware (TPM 2.0 or Apple Secure Enclave), attested by a real biometric.
+An Ed25519-signed credential binding an AI agent to a real human, on real hardware (TPM 2.0 or Apple Secure Enclave).
+The device's own Face ID or Touch ID attests the enrolled user; AIEGIS receives only a signed attestation, never biometric data.
 Issuable, verifiable, revocable.

 How much does AIEGIS Identity cost?